pachterlab/kallisto/starting.md

  The h5 file contains the main quantification together with the boostraps in [HDF5 format](https://www.hdfgroup.org/HDF5/whatishdf5.html).
 The reason for this binary format is to compress the large output of runs with many bootstraps.
 The __h5dump__ command in __kallisto__ can be used to convert the file to plain-text.

 That's it.

 You can now run kallisto on your dataset of choice.
 For convenience, we have placed some transcriptome fasta files for human and model organisms [here](http://bio.math.berkeley.edu/kallisto/transcriptomes/).
 Publicly available RNA-Seq data can be found on the [short read archive](http://www.ncbi.nlm.nih.gov/sra) (a convenient mirror and interface to the SRA is available [here](http://sra.dnanexus.com)).
-While __kallisto__ cannot process .sra files, such files can be converted to fastq with the [fastq-dump](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump) tool which is part of the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software).
+While __kallisto__ cannot process .sra files, such files can be converted to FASTQ with the [fastq-dump](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump) tool which is part of the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software).